• Why Marius in Pasadena?

 Walter Pater’s 1885 novel Marius the Epicurean inspired Marius in Pasadena.
 Set in Italy and Rome during the reigns of Antoninus Pius and Marcus Aurelius, the book draws a picture of the aesthetic life as Pater conceived it in late 19th-century England.
-It describes an Epicureanism of sympathy and human feeling that shades into the spirit of early Christianity.
+It describes an Epicureanism of sympathy and feeling.
 Pater writes:

 “From that theory of life as the end of life, followed, as a practical consequence, the desirableness of refining all the instruments of inward and outward intuition, of developing all their capacities, of testing and exercising oneself in them, till one’s whole nature should become a complex medium of reception, towards the vision—the beatific vision, if one cared to make it such of our actual experience in the world.”